dreadnip/flo/README.md

 # Flo

-An API wrapper for Runescape web data with a focus on speed and async requests
+An API wrapper for rs web data with a focus on speed though async batch requests